Careers Advice Service

 - Choose and apply to university

-East Durham College’s Careers Advisor, Gillian Hales, is a Registered Career Development Professional with the Career Development Institute.
-Gillian is available to talk to about any concerns or questions you might have about your career and can provide impartial advice and guidance on potential career routes, degrees at university, finding part-time work while at college, financial support and other issues relating to your career.
+East Durham College’s Careers Coordinator & Advisor, Katherine Hasselby, is a Registered Career Development Professional with the Career Development Institute.
+Katherine is available to talk to about any concerns or questions you might have about your career and can provide impartial advice and guidance on potential career routes, degrees at university, finding part-time work while at college, financial support and other issues relating to your career.
 As part of her membership she follows a code of ethics and completes in excess of 25 hours continuous professional development each year.

 Careers Programme Calendar

 We offer an extensive programme of careers guidance and support throughout the year.
 To view our latest calendar, please see the document below.